KOSASIH/QuantumPay-Core/README.md

 # QuantumPay-Core
 QuantumPay-Core is the foundational repository for the QuantumPay Network, encompassing the core algorithms, smart contracts, and protocols that power our ultra-fast, secure payment infrastructure.
+This project aims to revolutionize digital transactions with cutting-edge technology, ensuring efficiency, scalability, and robust security for users worldwide.

 # QuantumPay Network